Ian Happ Player Props: Cubs vs. Rays

 Ian Happ At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 49th, his on-base percentage ranks 14th, and he is 92nd in the league in slugging.
+- Happ leads Chicago with an OBP of .390 this season while batting .273 with 37 walks and 17 runs scored.

-- Happ has an RBI in 13 of 51 games this season, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in three contests.
+- Among the qualified hitters in baseball, he ranks 52nd in batting average, 15th in on-base percentage, and 94th in slugging.

-- He has scored in 14 of 51 games this year, and more than once 3 times.
+- In 25.0% of his games this year, Happ has had at least one RBI.
+He's picked up more than one in 9.6% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.